🎈Flash Sale! Join Ikaze Inc💕, start Making Money.

 1. Start Early:

 Begin fostering language skills from infancy.
-Even before your child can speak, engage in simple interactions like cooing, babbling, and responding to their sounds.
+Even before your kids can speak, engage in simple interactions like cooing, babbling, and responding to their sounds.
 This early communication helps lay the groundwork for language development.

 2. Create a Language-Rich Environment: